samlauzon/libuptane/README.md

- n Uptane Client Library in C
+ An Uptane Client Library in C
  ============================

   *With companion test application*

 This software is Copyright (c) 2016 Sam Lauzon (slauzon at umich.edu), The Regents of the University of Michigan